Showing posts with label Kodachrome. Show all posts

 But in Massachusetts on this sunny July day, life looked so normal.
 There was no destruction, hunger, or fear.
 The houses were neat and intact.
 The lights were on.
 By 1944, civilians could buy butter, sugar, coffee, and gasoline, although the latter may have still been rationed.
 The miseries of war seemed far away.

-In a total contrast, in 1944, my mother was a child in Berlin.
+In total contrast, in 1944, my mother was a child in Berlin.
 Life there was much more brutal.
+Hunger and the secret police were constant threats.

 My dad was able to afford and buy 35mm Kodachrome film and use it for family snapshots.
 Possibly he had bought the rolls at the navy post exchange on Puerto Rico before he returned to the mainland, but regardless, he felt secure enough in its availability to use it for casual photographs.
 It underscores the amazing capability of our industrial output.

-These photographs are the original 35mm Kodachrome.
+My dad took these photographs on the original 35mm Kodachrome film.
 I think the film speed was Weston 8 or approximately ASA 10.
-I am not sure if my dad used an electronic light meter then.
+I am not sure if he used an electronic light meter then.
 The camera might have been his Perfex, made by the Candid Camera Corporation of Chicago, Illinois, with unknown 50mm lens.
 I scanned these slides on my Nikon CoolScan 5000 film scanner, operated by NikonScan software on a Windows 7 computer.

 Thursday, December 28, 2023